 Typically, companies run into problems like:

-- Losing time crunching numbers and batching manually
+- Losing time crunching numbers and batching manually; and

 The search for a streamlined solution is challenging.
 If you’re interested in seeing how payment processing can be made easy, download our fluff-free, easy-to-read fact sheet.
-At a glance, you can discover a simpler way of credit card payment processing.
+At a glance, you can discover a simpler way of mCommerce payment processing.